Tree quasi-separable matrices: a simultaneous generalization of sequentially and hierarchically semi-separable representations: Tree quasi-separable (TQS) matrices

 \subsection{Tree graphs}

 Let $\Graph = (\NodeSet,\EdgeSet)$, with node set $\mathbb{V}=\lbrace1,2,\ldots,K\rbrace$, be a \emph{connected acyclic undirected graph}.
-Here, for reasons that will be clear later, the edge set $\EdgeSet$ is \emph{unconventionally} interpreted as a collection \emph{ordered pairs} of nodes\footnote{Instead of unordered pairs!}, but with the property that $(i,j)\in \EdgeSet$ if and only if $(j,i)\in \EdgeSet$, i.e., the edges in both directions are included.
-Since $\Graph$ is acyclic, every pair of nodes $i,j \in\Graph$ is connected by one, and only one, \emph{path}\footnote{Here we do not allow for self-intersecting paths.
+Here, for reasons that will be clear later, the edge set $\EdgeSet$ is \emph{unconventionally} interpreted as a collection \emph{ordered pairs} of nodes (instead of unordered pairs!), but with the property that $(i,j)\in \EdgeSet$ if and only if $(j,i)\in \EdgeSet$, i.e., the edges in both directions are included.
+The number of edges incident to a node $i \in \NodeSet$, i.e. its degree, is denoted by $\degnode(i)$.
+Since $\Graph$ is acyclic, every pair of nodes $i,j \in \Graph$ is connected by one, and only one, \emph{path}\footnote{Here we do not allow for self-intersecting paths.
 A ``path'' passing from node $i$ to node $j$ by passing through $i$ and going to $k$, to subsequently come back to node $j$, is \emph{not} considered a valid path!}

 of specific length $p$.